Developer-BT/DietXML/Rust/readme.md

 let mut xb: XmlBuilder = XmlBuilder::new();

-// schemas are defined in plan text but must well formed with matching Tag, this is validated byvthe library let txt_schema =
+// schemas are defined in plan text but must well formed with matching Tag, this is validated by the library let txt_schema =
 "<root> <g1><g2><g3><g4><g5><g6>
     <department>